simonprickett/cordovacsp/README.md

 * **Step 1:** Initial out of the box app using default Content Security Policy and ATS configurations that the Cordova CLI uses when creating an app.
 This will fail to get the remote data on iOS < 9, iOS 9 and Android because the Content Security Policy meta tag in index.html does not permit it
 * **Step 2:** Here, the Content Security Policy meta tag in index.html has been modified to allow data connections to the API that we are using.
 This will work on iOS < 9 and Android, but will continue to fail on iOS 9 because even though we have Cordova configured correctly now, iOS 9 is still blocking our http URL request because the default ATS configuration disallows all non-SSL backends
 * **Step 3:** Here, we have modified the iOS app's .plist to configure an ATS exception allowing non-SSL connections to our API host.
 This version of the app will now work on all iOS and Android versions

+After cloning the repo and following the initial build instructions, you will be at step 1 with a pretty broken app for both Android and iOS.

+## Transitioning Between States

+TODO